 “This is a must have reference book for police, prosecutors, judges, defense attorneys,

 and gun owners.
-California’s gun laws are far more complicated than
+California’s gun laws are far more complicated than even the professionals realize.”

 —Steve Cooley, Los Angeles County District Attorney (Ret.)